Modeling Task Effects in Human Reading with Neural Network-based Attention

 \subsection{Discussion}

-We found clear differences in reading times, fixation rate, and accuracy between the two experimental conditions.
+We found clear differences in reading time, fixation rate, and accuracy between the two experimental conditions.
 In the Preview condition, participants read faster and skipped more, but achieved a higher accuracy, compared to the No Preview condition.
 This is consistent with our hypothesis that task has an effect on reading behavior: the presence of the question at the start of a trial changes the task from a normal reading task to an information-seeking task.
-This in turn changes the economy--accuracy tradeoff (as predicted by NEAT): even with reduced reading times and increased skipping rates (more economical reading), readers achieve increased accuracy.
+This in turn changes the economy--accuracy tradeoff (as predicted by NEAT): even with reduced reading time and increased skipping rate (more economical reading), readers achieve increased accuracy.

-In addition to the main effect of condition, we also found main effects of word frequency, word length, text position, and surprisal, which are well known from the reading time literature \citep[e.g.,][]{demberg_data_2008}.
-Furthermore, we found that words that are part of a named entity are read more slowly and are more likely to be fixated, an effect that is probably due to the fact that named entities are task-relevant, as they are potential answers.
-In addition to that, words that occur in the correct answer are read faster (though that was a weak effect in first pass only).
+In addition to the main effect of task, we also found main effects of word frequency, word length, text position, and surprisal, which are well known from the reading time literature \citep[e.g.,][]{demberg_data_2008}. \changedSecond{Furthermore, we found words that are parts of named entities, particularly those that are part of the correct answer, are read faster in first pass reading.}

-Finally, we uncovered a set of interactions between experimental condition (Preview or No Preview) and word frequency, word length, named entity status, and correct answer status.
-The most interesting of these are the interactions Condition:IsNamedEntity and Condition:IsCorrectAnswer: Participants spend less time reading named entities in the Preview condition, as they have seen the question, and can distinguish relevant named entities from irrelevant ones.
-They also spend more time reading words that occur in the answer, as they want to make sure that they have indeed found the answer.
+Finally, we uncovered a set of interactions between task (Preview or No Preview) and word frequency, word length, named entity status, and correct answer status. \changedSecond{Across reading measures, effects of frequency and length were reduced in the Preview condition.
+As participants already know what kind of information to look for, their reading is affected more by the question, and less by low-level properties such a frequency.} \changedSecond{In the Preview condition,} they also spend more time reading words that occur in the answer, \changedSecond{potentially in order} to make sure that they have indeed found the right answer.
 Again, this provides evidence for task effects, i.e., a change in reading strategy depending on whether participants perform a task that is similar to standard reading (No Preview), or an information seeking task (Preview).